List of birds of Seychelles: Crows, jays, and magpies

 The family Corvidae includes crows, ravens, jays, choughs, magpies, treepies, nutcrackers and ground jays.
 Corvids are above average in size among the Passeriformes, and some of the larger species show high levels of intelligence.
+House crow was ship-assisted to Seychelles and began to breed in the 1970s; it was eradicated in 1994.
+Since then there have been no breeding records, but birds continue to arrive on occasion and eradication is ongoing.